Research

 Syntactic theory at the interfaces

 The main focus of my research is grammatical theory.
 I work particularly on questions that arise where syntactic theory comes into contact with theories of the syntax-semantics interface (argument structure, aspect) and morphology.
-Some areas I have worked on include:

-- The morphosyntactic structure of tense/ mood/ aspect phenomena
+The morphosyntactic structure of tense/ mood/ aspect

 Morphosyntactic variation